 Grace Maddrell first went on school strike for the climate at the age of thirteen, and has since become a passionate activist for equality and climate justice.
 Grace was first inspired to tweet asking for contributions to what became Tomorrow Is Too Late in November 2019, two months after marching in the September global climate justice strike.

 Grace has worked with various activist groups, including Fridays for Future and the #SaveCongoRainforest, and helped co-found of Solo But Not Alone, a social media solo striker support group.
-Grace is home-schooled and lived in Somerset in the South West of England at the time of compiling Tomorrow Is Too Late.
+Grace is home-schooled and lived in Somerset in southwest England at the time of compiling Tomorrow Is Too Late.

-Tomorrow Is Too Late: A Youth Activist Manifesto for Climate Justice
+Tomorrow Is Too Late: An International Youth Manifesto for Climate Justice

 In Tomorrow Is Too Late, Grace Maddrell collects testimonies of activism and hope from young climate strikers, from Brazil and Burundi to Pakistan and Palestine.
 These youth activists are experiencing the reality of the climate crisis, including typhoons, drought, flood, fire, crop failure and ecological degradation, and are all engaged in the struggle to bring these issues to the centre of the world stage.
 Their strength and determination show the urgency of their cause, and their understanding that the generations above them have failed to safeguard their environment.